Process Improvement

 Documenting, standardizing, and continuously improving processes.
 Covers Lean, Six Sigma, Kaizen, SOPs, and the practical moves an ops lead can make.

-Process improvement is the work that begins after you've documented your processes and realised half of them are wasteful or wrong.
-Lean, Six Sigma, Kaizen, value stream mapping, DMAIC: the underlying ideas (reduce waste, reduce variation, make work visible) are useful at any company size, even when the names sound corporate.
-The classic Six Sigma standard is 3.4 defects per million opportunities, or 99.99966% defect-free.
-In practice, most mid-size operations are happy hitting the basic SIPOC and Pareto chart steps before they worry about belt levels.
-The articles in this cluster lean practical.
+Process improvement is the work that starts after you've documented your processes and realised half of them are wasteful or just plain wrong.
+Lean, Six Sigma, Kaizen, value stream mapping, DMAIC: the names sound corporate, but the underlying ideas (cut waste, cut variation, make the work visible) hold at any company size.
+The classic Six Sigma standard is 3.4 defects per million opportunities, which works out to 99.99966% defect-free.
+Most mid-size operations, though, capture the bulk of the gains long before belt levels matter, by drawing a SIPOC, running a quick Pareto count, and fixing the two steps that cause most of the pain.
+The articles here lean practical.
 We're not lecturing on DMAIC.
 We're showing the moves a real ops lead can make on a Tuesday afternoon.
-The SIPOC, Pareto, and fishbone-diagram pieces below are the most-read in this category for a reason: they convert quickly.
+The SIPOC, Pareto, and fishbone-diagram pieces below are the most-read in this cluster for a reason: they pay back fast.
+One warning is worth repeating, because it's the whole reason process work matters more now than it did five years ago.
+AI amplifies whatever process you point it at.
+Automate a clean process and you get speed; automate a broken one and you get the same mess, faster and at scale.
+So the order of operations is fixed: improve the process, then add the tooling, then add the AI.
 Process improvement that lives only in a slide deck improves nothing.

 Frequently asked questions